The newest popularity data in the US comes out in May. That means it’s time to think about the future Top Ten girl names.

 9. EVELYN

-Camila has been on the watch list for a while, starting way back when it came it at #43.
+Camila has been on the watch list for a while.
 It’s the Spanish form of an ancient Roman name, one that belonged to a legendary warrior, her story told in the Aeneid.
 That sets it up to succeed the equally regal Isabella as the next big English-Spanish crossover name.
 In late 2015, Fifth Harmony member singer Camila Cabello launched a wildly successful solo career, putting this name on even more parents’ radar – and pushing it ever-closer to the US Top Ten.
-Factor in nickname potential – either zippy retro Millie or boyish Cam, borrowed from favorite Cameron – and it’s easy to imagine Camila tipping into the future Top Ten girl names.
+Factor in nickname potential – either sparky retro Millie or boyish Cam, borrowed from long-time favorite Cameron – and it’s easy to imagine Camila tipping into the future Top Ten girl names.

 Some classic names always rank in the US Top Ten.
 Elizabeth is a favorite.
 Abigail ranked just a few short years ago.
 And right now, Charlotte occupies the #3 seat.
 So why not Eleanor?
-With the world-changing imagine of Eleanor Roosevelt, plenty of nickname options, and that feels accomplished and yet romantic, too, it’s a home run.
+With the world-changing imagine of Eleanor Roosevelt, plenty of nickname options, and an accomplished and yet romantic vibe, too, it’s a home run.

 We love El- names.
 Elijah ranks in the US Top Ten for boys.
 And plenty of El- names dot the girls’ list, from Ella to Eloise to Elena.
 This name is the Spanish equivalent of Helen, so, like Camila, it’s a crossover name worth watching – even if it’s currently quite far from the top.